C2SM/c2sm.github.io/docs/models/icon/large_use_cases.md

 *Goal:* Assess the model's stability and resource consumption over prolonged simulation periods, revealing any potential issues with computational drift or resource leaks.

-*Method:* Run the simulation for an extended period, like one year instead of one month, to test how well the model holds up over time.
+*Method:* Run the small scale test for an extended period, e.g. one year instead of one month, to test how well the model holds up over time.
-This will allow for testing both numerical stability (are there signs of drift?) and resource persistence (are there memory leaks or increasing CPU demands?).

-*Expected Outcome:* Running for a longer period may expose issues like numerical drift, stability loss, or escalating memory/CPU demands that aren’t noticeable in shorter simulations.
+*Expected Outcome:* Catching issues like numerical drift, stability loss, or escalating memory/CPU demands that aren’t noticeable in shorter simulations.

-## 3. Full scale test with *standard* ICON
+## 3. Full scale test

-## 4. Switch to ICON-EXCLAIM
+At the end of this journey, we're finally ready to launch the full scale runs and start doing science with them! :material-party-popper: